Trump, in speech to Muslim leaders, calls for shutting down terror funding

 “Our goal is a coalition of nations who share the aim of stamping out extremism and providing our children a hopeful future that does honor to God,” Trump said.

+“We are not here to lecture — we are not here to tell other people how to live, what to do, who to be, or how to worship,” Trump added, noting terrorists must be condemned not rewarded.
+“Instead, we are here to offer partnership — based on shared interests and values — to pursue a better future for us all.”

-The council comprises Saudi Arabia, Qatar, Kuwait, Oman, the
+The council comprises Saudi Arabia, Qatar, Kuwait, Oman, the United Arab Emirates and Bahrain.

 Saudi Crown Prince Mohammed bin Nayef and U.S. Secretary of State Rex Tillerson will sign the memorandum of understanding in Riyadh, according to Reuters.

-“America is prepared to stand with you – in pursuit of shared interests and common security,” Trump said.

-“This is not a battle between different faiths, different sects, or different civilizations,” the president added.
+“This is not a battle between different faiths, different sects, or different civilizations,” the president added, noting the U.S. is prepared to stand with Middle Eastern nations in pursuit of common security.

+The president has been enthusiastically embraced in Riyadh, where the ruling royal family of Saudi Arabia has welcomed his aggressive stance on Iran, its regional foe.

+According to The Associated Press, Trump slammed Iran for spreading “destruction and chaos” throughout the region.
+His comments were echoed by Saudi King Salman, who declared, “The Iranian regime has been the spearhead of global terrorism.”

-In his first overseas trip as president, Trump also pledged to work with Saudi Arabia leader King Salman to bring peace to the Gulf region and forge stronger economic ties, in large part through a roughly $10 billion arms deal.
+In his first overseas trip as president, Trump also pledged to work with Saudi Arabia to bring peace to the Gulf region and forge stronger economic ties, in large part through a roughly $10 billion arms deal.

 “That was a tremendous day,” Trump said shortly after signing the arms deal.
 “Tremendous investments in the United States.
 Hundreds of billions of dollars of investments into the United States and jobs, jobs, jobs."